Takeda Nobushige

 Takeda Nobushige (武田 信繁) was a samurai of Japan's Sengoku period, and younger brother of Takeda Shingen.

 He was known as one of the "Twenty-Four Generals of Takeda Shingen".

+Military life

+Takeda Nobushige held the favor of their father, Takeda Nobutora, then daimyo of Takeda clan, and was meant to inherit the Takeda lands, wealth and power, becoming head of the clan.
+However, Shingen rebelled against their father and seized the lands and power for himself.